picandocodigo/List-Category-Posts/readme.txt

 == Changelog ==

+= 0.23 =

+This update is dedicated to Michelle K McGinnis who bought me "Diamond Age" by Neal Stephenson from my [Amazon Wishlist](http://www.amazon.com/gp/registry/wishlist/2HU1JYOF7DX5Q/ref=wl_web).
+Thanks! :D

+ * Added excerpt size.
+You can set how many characters you want the excerpt to display with 'excerpt_size'.
+ * Fixed HTML tag and CSS class for each element (Check [Other notes](http://wordpress.org/extend/plugins/list-category-posts/other_notes/) for usage).
+ * Removed shortcodes from excerpt.

-= 0.22.3=
+= 0.22.3 =

  * Fixed thumbnail size parameter, added usage example on README.
  * Added space after author and date http://wordpress.org/support/topic/plugin-list-category-posts-space-required-after

 = 0.22.2 =

  * Fixed bug with  the categorypage=yes param.
  * Tested with WordPress 3.3.

 = 0.22.1 =

  * Fixed accidentally deleted line which made the catlink=yes param not work.

 = 0.22 =

  * Added CSS "current" class hook for current post in the list: .current class attached to either the li or a tag of the currently viewed page in the said list. http://wordpress.stackexchange.com/q/35552/298
  * Added *morelink* parameter, check Other notes for usage.

 = 0.21.2 =

  * Removed var_dump...
 (Sorry about that)

 = 0.21.1 =

 * Small fixes:
   * Used "empty()" function for some Strings instead of evaluating isset() and != ''.
   * Include parameters on the get_posts args only when they are set (post_parent among others).

 = 0.21 =

 * Added 'thumbnail_class' parameter, so you can set a CSS class to the thumbnail and style it.

 = 0.20.5 =

 * Brought back the multiple categories functionality for the id parameter.
 Hopefully the last 0.20 bugfix release so I can start working on new stuff to implement.
 * Now the name parameter accepts multiple categories too.
 Just use: `[catlist name=category1,category2]`

 = 0.20.4 =

 * Yet another bugfix, regarding nothing being displayed when using tags.

 = 0.20.3 =

 * Fixed category detection code, which created some messy bugs in some cases

 = 0.20.2 =

 * Minor bugfix release

 = 0.20.1 =

 * Fixed extra " added to ul tag, thanks ideric (http://wordpress.org/support/topic/plugin-list-category-posts-extra-added-to-ul-tag)

 = 0.20 =

 * Added the possibility to list posts from the current post's category
 * Some fixes to documentation

 = 0.19.3 =

 * Another taxonomy fix, thanks frisco! http://wordpress.org/support/topic/plugin-list-category-posts-problem-with-custom-taxonomies

 = 0.19.2 =

 * Small fix, missing parameter for taxonomy.

 = 0.19.1 =

 * Added thumbnail to Widget.
 * Added thumbnail link to post (http://picod.net/33).

 = 0.19 =

 This update is dedicated to S. Keller from Switzerland who gave me "The Ultimate Hitchhiker's Guide to the Galaxy" from my Amazon Wishlit in appreciation for the plugin.
-I am really enjoying the read :D. If you, like S would like to show your appreciation, here's my wishlist: http://www.amazon.com/gp/registry/wishlist/2HU1JYOF7DX5Q/ref=wl_web
+I am really enjoying the read :D. If you, like S would like to show your appreciation, here's my [wishlist](http://www.amazon.com/gp/registry/wishlist/2HU1JYOF7DX5Q/ref=wl_web):

 * Fixed private post logic, not displaying post if private.
 Thanks Bainternet from WordPress Answers: http://wordpress.stackexchange.com/questions/12514/list-category-posts-not-showing-posts-marked-private-to-logged-in-users/12520#12520
 * Added thumbnail_size parameter.